JMeter vs Locust, which do you prefer ?

 -Login request(Post) with the parameter Username and password

--Request(Get) to get profile information of the user
+-Request(Get) to get the profile information of the user

 What we need next. send the parameter to this API and create some load 🙂

 First, we need external data handling for the credentials.
-In my case, I kept.CSV file for store different credentials of the users.
-Let’s try to read and push the data to API’s
+In my case, I kept.CSV file for storing different credentials of the users.
+Let’s try to read and push the data to APIs

 class runnerAgent(TaskSet):